apache/avro/README.txt

 BUILDING

-One the requirements are installed, Ant can be used as follows:
+One the requirements are installed, build.sh can used as follows:

- 'ant javadoc' builds Java API documentation to build/doc/api 'ant doc' builds Avro specification document in build/doc/spec.html 'ant test' runs tests in src/test
- 'ant jar' creates a jar in build/avro-X.X.jar
- 'ant tar' makes a "release" with docs, jar, src, etc. in build/avro-X.X.tar.gz 'ant clean' removes all generated artifacts
+ './build.sh test' runs tests for all languages './build.sh dist' creates all release distribution files in dist/ './build.sh clean' removes all generated artifacts

-USING ECLIPSE

-To use Eclipse, use the "ant eclipse" target to trigger the generation of an Eclipse project.
-This project is automatically created by the ant-eclipse tool (see http://ant-eclipse.sourceforge.net/).
-Note that to build completely, you still have to use "ant", because the Eclipse project depends on some generated code.

-You should be able to run all the java tests in Eclipse, except for the InteropTest.
-There is a launcher in .eclipse_launchers, that should work if your checkout directory is "avro".